Fast Distributed Gradient Methods: Introduction

 \textbf{Remark}.
 Since we make use here of the bounded gradients assumption, an interesting research direction is to look for a weaker requirement, e.g., boundedness of all $x_i^\star \in \mathrm{arg\,min}_{x \in {\mathbb R}^d}f_i(x)$ ($\|x_i^\star\| \leq C <\infty$, $\forall x_i^\star$, $\forall i$.)
 In fact, with both D--NG and D--NC, we prove elsewhere that we can assume \emph{different} setups (corresponding to broad classes of functions) and still achieve the same convergence rates in terms of $k$ and $\mathcal K$.
 With D--NG, we can replace the bounded gradients assumption with the following: there exists $b,B>0$ such that, $\forall i$, $f_i(x) \geq b\|x\|$ whenever $\|x\|\geq B$.
 For a natural extension of D--NC, we can replace the unconstrained problems with Lipschitz continuous and bounded gradients assumed here by a constrained optimization problem (compact, convex constraint set $\mathcal X$) where the $f_i$'s have Lipschitz continuous gradient on a certain compact set that includes~$\mathcal X$.
 Due to lack of space, these alternatives are pursued elsewhere.

 \textbf{Remark}.
-We comment on references~\cite{AnnieChen} and~\cite{AnnieChenThesis}~(see also Subsection~\ref{subsection-comparisons} and the Supplementary material).
+We comment on references~\cite{AnnieChen} and~\cite{AnnieChenThesis}~(see also Subsection~\ref{subsection-comparisons} and~\cite{arxivVersion}).
 They develop accelerated proximal methods for time varying networks that resemble D--NC.
 The methods in~\cite{AnnieChen} and~\cite{AnnieChenThesis} use only one consensus algorithm per outer iteration~$k$, while we use two with D--NC.
 Adapting the results in~\cite{AnnieChen,AnnieChenThesis} to our framework, it can be shown that the optimality gap bounds in~\cite{AnnieChen,AnnieChenThesis} expressed in terms of $N,1-\mu(W),$ and $\mathcal K$ have the same or worse (depending on the variant of their methods) dependence on $\mathcal K$ and $\mu(W)$ than the one we show for D--NC, and a worse dependence on $N$.
-(See~Subsection~\ref{subsection-comparisons} and the Supplementary material.)
+(See~Subsection~\ref{subsection-comparisons} and~\cite{arxivVersion}.)